 People in need of help are asked to simply fill out the request form below.
 All submissions will be reviewed by the SOLACE team.
 Requests that fit within the program guidelines (click here) will be sent to SOLACE volunteers by email indicating how the person in need can be directly reached for help.

 In special circumstances, the State Bar of Texas will coordinate efforts with the Federal Bar Association (FBA) SOLACE program, the Texas Young Lawyers Association (TYLA), and/or other state SOLACE programs.
-To learn more about the FBA program click here.
 To read about the State Bar of Texas SOLACE program in the Texas Bar Journal, click here.

 1. SOLACE is a program that seeks assistance for attorneys or their families who have suffered a catastrophe such as a serious health circumstance, a catastrophic event or loss, or a serious injury.
 It helps by sharing information about those needs by email with SOLACE volunteers.